kenyon01/GUI-OpenAI-Wishper/README.md

 # Text-To-Speech-With-OpenAI-Wishper
-GUI Text To Speech With OpenAI Wishper Using Python And Customtkinter
+Simple GUI App Text To Speech With OpenAI Wishper Using Python And Customtkinter